-The overarching goal of my research is to develop a coherent theory of the process by which culture evolves.
+The overarching goal of my research has been to develop a coherent theory of the process by which culture evolves.
 I aim to bring forward a theoretical framework for cultural evolution that is as sound as our theoretical framework for biological evolution, and apply it to the tasks of reconstructing our past, exploring possible futures, and furthering human wellbeing.
 A major component of this interdisciplinary enterprise involves explicating the mechanisms underlying creativity and how the complexity and creativity of the human mind came about.
 The methods used by my students and I to gain insight into cultural evolution and the creative process include mathematical and computational modelling, as well as human experiments.

 Here is something cool.
 This website shows the 'intellectual genealogy' of each person who has earned a PhD in mathematics or a related discipline, showing who their doctoral advisor was, and his/her doctoral advisor, and so forth.
 My intellectual lineage includes Bohr, de Broglie, Poincare, Poisson, Euler, Newton, and Galileo!
 (Some of these people had two co-advisors so there are multiple branches.
 If you don't get to these people from one branch try another.
 From Aerts more interesting to go to Reignier rather than Piron (although there are some famous scientists on that branch too).
 There are a few more co-advisors branches after that, but interestingly, not all the famous people are in the same branch.)

-environment, with money for summer research and conference travel, drop me a line.
+I am eager to work with graduate and undergraduate students.
+If you are an A student and would like to work on one of the above topics in a fun, interdisciplinary environment, with money for summer research and conference travel, drop me a line.
 To ensure that I have sufficient time for students, I only accept one honours student per academic year and one directed study student per semester.
 I will consider taking additional undergraduate projects if they are co-supervised by one of my advanced graduate students or by another faculty member.